yowmamasita/hckrnews/README.md

-# HN - Hacker News CLI Viewer
+# hn - Hacker News CLI Viewer

 A command line tool to display the top stories from Hacker News using the API provided by hckrnews.com.